 Theme 3 focuses on shopping and spending.
 You will cover a range of topics that will enable you to:

-- Compare sizes, cost, quality of items you have bought
+• Compare the sizes, costs, and quality of items you have bought

 The video below is from Alan Davison who runs Sign Right in Preston.
 He has a range of videos on YouTube covering vocabulary from Levels 1 – 3.